zuluchaka/tradingplan/trendline_strategy.md

 #### Enter ON STOP - Entry Option:

+> Aggressive Entry: Immediately on the close (WAIT FOR THE CLOSE) of the candlsetick touching the trendline - MARKET EXECUTION

 > Order1: Enter a BUY STOP ORDER
 Place the order a small distance (2-3 pips) above the high of the Pattern (knowing that the price has moved in the direction of profit before placing the trade).